If you don’t know what your options are, you don’t have any.

 For injuries in the upper part of the spinal cord, issues with breathing can be critical.
 Autonomic dysreflexia is a blood pressure issue that becomes a dangerous complication – all the more so because most doctors outside of the physical medicine area don’t know about it.
 It’s potentially lethal, so learn about this early, and save yourself a lot of aggravation.

 Get the First 90 Days book now.
-Download it.
+Download the SoCal book or the edition for the Rocky Mountain States.
 Read the basics, and follow up with resources that match your needs.

 SOMEBODY NEEDS TO TAKE CHARGE